Gillard government: Misogyny allegations

 In September 2012, the Commonwealth, as first respondent in the Slipper case, agreed a settlement with Peter Slipper's staffer whereby it would pay $50,000 and improve training in relation to sexual harassment.
 However, the Attorney General, Nicola Roxon, repeated her claim that Slipper's staffer did not have a case.
 However, the case lead to release of communications used in evidence including lewd text messages sent by Slipper.
-The texts included denigatory remarks about female body parts and a female member of the opposition.
+The texts included denigratory remarks about female body parts and a female member of the opposition.
 Gillard's Attorney General, Nicola Roxon, was briefed on the texts in June, but publicly maintained that the sexual harassment claims were vexatious.

 On 9 October Tony Abbott rose in parliament with a motion to have Slipper removed as Speaker over the sexist comments.
 Gillard refused to back the move and proceeded to link Abbott's remarks to those made in the recent Alan Jones shame controversy and said that "every day in every way" Abbott was sexist and misogynist.
 The Australian Greens and two independents combined to block the motion for Slipper's removal, however later that day, Peter Slipper resigned from his position of his own accord.
 Slipper returned to the crossbench and soon after was appointed to the Foreign Affairs, Defence and Trade committee.

 The speech was criticised by some professional Australian journalists but attracted widespread interest and much positive attention in blogs and social media.
 Expat Chloe Angyal wrote for Britain's The Guardian that the speech tackled "sexism head-on" and was a "masterful, righteous take-down" and similar opinions were expressed by other expatriate Australian journalists.
 Britain's Daily Telegraph women's editor said that Gillard had cleverly shifted the focus of the news story with "an impressive set of insults".
 Within a week, a YouTube version of the speech had had one million hits.
 The context of the Labor Party's support for Peter Slipper however meant that commentary from domestic journalists was far more critical, with Michelle Grattan writing "it sounded more desperate than convincing", Peter Harthcer that Gillard "chose to defend the indefensible" and Peter van Onselen that the government had "egg on their collective faces".
 The public reaction was also polarised: approval ratings of Gillard and Abbott both improved following the speech.